 - Software Engineering

-The department offers a wide range of specialized senior-level courses where students can explore in depth different areas of computer science including: big data, computer networks, distributed systems, artificial intelligence, machine learning, computational biology / bioinformatics, human-computer interaction, graphics, database systems, compilers, parallel programming, object oriented design, and advanced topics in algorithms and theory of computer science.
+The department offers a wide range of specialized senior-level courses where students can explore in depth different areas of computer science including: big data, computer networks, distributed systems, artificial intelligence, machine learning, computational biology / bioinformatics, human-computer interaction, database systems, compilers, parallel programming, object oriented design, software testing, cybersecurity, blockchain, virtual worlds, and advanced topics in algorithms and theory of computer science.

 Upon completing this program, students will be able to: